Most Powerful Telescope You Can Buy (2024)

 All you really need to know as a buyer is that this makes them much smaller and less bulky, whilst retaining the power and viewing capabilities.
 The downside is that they are more expensive.

-The alternative option is to buy a standalone telescope – known as an Optical Tube Assembly (OTA) – and then build your own package with a separate mount:
+The alternative to buying one of the packages above is to buy the standalone OTA and then build your own package with a separate mount:

 You can then buy the Celestron CGX-L mount separately or you could explore alternative mounts – see our guide to the best mounts for astrophotography.